sofiaKon/php-book-tracker/README.md

 # Book Tracker — PHP/SQL Analytics

-The project focuses on **queries and reports** for the `bookinsert` table.
+The project focuses on **queries and reports** for the `booktracker` database.
 PHP is used as a lightweight layer for input/output and Chart.js charts.

 ## Repository contents
 - `index.php` — book submission form.
 - `output_list.php` — book list (simple table).
-- `book_edit.php` — edit an existing record. *(In progress)*
 - `stats.php` — charts page (Chart.js), builds reports directly from the DB.
 - `check.js` — client-side input validation.
 - `analytics.sql` — a set of basic analytical SQL queries (+ a couple of views).
 - `README.md` — this file.
+- `README_ko.md` — korean version of this file.
+- `create_database.sql` — сreating the database and populating it

 ## Requirements
 - XAMPP (PHP 8.x + MariaDB/MySQL), phpMyAdmin.
-- The `bookinsert` table already exists and is being populated.

 ## Quick start
 1. The scripts use a connection like: